sopac/pacsafe-doc/training/tonga/objectives.rst

 *   General

-    *   Understand the conceptual space in which PacSAFE can be used
+    *   Understand the conceptual space in which |project_name| can be used
     *   Understand the concept of hazard data
     *   Understand the concept of exposure data
     *   Understand the concept of aggregation data